“Hunger is not an issue of charity, it is an issue of justice.”

 - Advocating to establish the Women, Infants and Children (WIC) program in Nashville

 - Advocating for the establishment of the school breakfast program across Tennessee

 - Leading the coalition that brought Second Harvest Food Bank to Nashville

 - Establishing the first Child Care Food Programs in the South

-- Operating a Food Stamp Outreach program that since 1990 has helped thousands of people received food stamps, adding over $2 million to the dinner tables of Nashville’s residents in need of temporary food assistance
+- Operating a Food Stamp Outreach program that, since 1990, has helped thousands of people receive food stamps, adding over $2 million to the dinner tables of Nashville’s residents in need of temporary food assistance

 - Advocating for disaster food stamp benefits for individuals impacted by the historic May 2010 flooding